atomistic-machine-learning/SchNet/README.md

 # SchNet - a deep learning architecture for quantum chemistry

+_**Important: This package will not be further developed and supported.
+Please consider switching to our new pytorch-based package [SchNetPack](https://github.com/atomistic-machine-learning/schnetpack)!**_

 SchNet is a deep learning architecture that allows for spatially and chemically resolved insights into quantum-mechanical observables of atomistic systems.